radchukv/sTraitChange_Analyses/README.md

 # sTraitChange_Analyses

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of sTraitChange_Analyses project is to provide the full workflow as well as the data needed to reproduce the analyses for the manuscript ‘Changes in phenology mediate vertebrate population responses to temperature globally’ by Radchuk et al. (submitted).
+The goal of sTraitChange_Analyses project is to provide the full workflow as well as the data needed to reproduce the analyses for the manuscript ‘Changes in phenology mediate vertebrate population responses to temperature globally’ by Radchuk et al. *Nature Communications*.
 The analyses in this repository rely heavily on the functions available from [sTraitChange](https://github.com/radchukv/sTraitChange) package.

 ## System requirements